robert-westenberger/knowledgebase/web-development/frontend/javascript/event-loop.md

 In web browsers, messages are added anytime an event occurs and there is an event listener attached to it.

 ### setTimeout
 Called with two arguments: a message to add to the queue, and a time value.
+The time value represents the minimum delay after which the message will be pushed into the queue.

+If there are other messages in the queue after the delay, those other messages will have to be processed before the setTimeout is executed.

+## Several runtimes communicating together